daphne-eu/daphne/doc/Codegen.md

 #### Debugging

-In order to enable our debug `PrintIRPass` pass, one has to add `--explain cdgn` when running `daphne`.
+In order to enable our debug `PrintIRPass` pass, one has to add `--explain code_gen` when running `daphne`.
 Additionally, it is recommended to use the `daphne-opt` tool to test passes in isolation.
 One just has to provide the input IR for a pass to `daphne-opt` and the correct flag to run the pass (or multiple passes) on the IR. `daphne-opt` provides all the functionality of the